 \subsection{Equivariant $\eta$-invariants}

-In the rest of this section, let $Y$ be an odd dimensional compact oriented manifold with a circle action.
-Certainly the circle action preserves the orientation of $Y$.
+In the remainder of this section, let $Y$ be an odd dimensional compact oriented manifold with circle action.
+Then the circle action automatically preserves the orientation of $Y$.
 Let $g^{TY}$ be an $S^1$-invariant metric on $TY$.

-Assume that $Y$ has an $S^1$-equivariant spin$^c$ structure, i.e., the $S^{1}$-action on $Y$ lifts naturally on the associated Spin$^c$ principal bundle, in particular, there exists an $S^1$-equivariant complex line bundle $L$ such that $\omega_2(TY)=c_1(L)\,\mathrm{mod}\,(2)$, where $\omega_2$ is the second Stiefel-Whitney class and $c_1$ is the first Chern class \cite[Appendix D]{LaMi89}.
+Assume that $Y$ has an $S^1$-equivariant spin$^c$ structure, i.e., the $S^{1}$-action on $Y$ lifts naturally to the associated Spin$^c$ principal bundle, in particular, it induces an $S^1$-equivariant complex line bundle $L$ such that $\omega_2(TY)=c_1(L)\,\mathrm{mod}\,(2)$, where $\omega_2$ is the second Stiefel-Whitney class and $c_1$ is the first Chern class \cite[Appendix D]{LaMi89}.
 Let $\mS(TY,L)$ be the fundamental complex spinor bundle associated with this spin$^c$ structure.
 It is an $S^1$-equivariant complex vector bundle in a canonical way, and formally

 where $\mS_0(TY)$ is the fundamental spinor bundle for the (possibly non-existent) spin structure on $TY$ and $L^{1/2}$ is the (possibly non-existent) square root of $L$.

 Let $E$ be an $S^1$-equivariant complex vector bundle over $Y$.
 Then $S^1$ acts on $\cC^{\infty}(Y,\mS(TY,L)\otimes E)$ by

 Let $h^L$ and $h^E$ be $S^1$-invariant Hermitian metrics on $L$ and $E$ respectively.
 Let $h^{\mS_Y}$ be the $S^1$-invariant Hermitian metric on $\mS(TY,L)$ induced by $g^{TY}$ and $h^L$.